The Hunterian, University of Glasgow The Hunterian, University of Glasgow

 Toilets

-Museum - Main building level 2 (Museum is on level 4), reached by lift, wide doorway, level access Art Gallery - basement level, reached by lift Kelvin Hall - ground level, level access
+Museum - Main building level 2 (Museum is on level 4), reached by lift, wide doorway, level access Art Gallery - standard toilet with wide door.
+Not suitable for wheelchair users.
+Nearest accessible toilet is in adjacent Library Zoology Museum - NO. Nearest accessible toilet is in adjacent Woolfson Link Building Kelvin Hall - ground level, level access. changing Places toilet

 Staff